cosmos/ibc/papers/2020-05/src/clients.md

 &nbsp;

-Client types must define functions to authenticate internal state of the state machine which the client tracks.
+Client types must define functions to authenticate internal state of the ledger which the client tracks.
 Internal implementation details may differ (for example, a loopback client could simply read directly from the state and require no proofs).
 Externally-facing clients will likely verify signature or vector commitment proofs.